– Heartwood Path Waypoint 1.32 –

 C also has multiple meanings: it stands for developing enough Care to spur one into action as an individual or as a life Coach and, as described in a separate course, for Collaborating with others in ways that aid efforts (for oneself and others) to be Compassionate towards all sentient beings (those capable of perceiving) without Crashing.

 E stands for the need to persevere in the above-stated efforts through the Enchantment one finds with Everyday life (enchantment defined as an opening of the mind to the wonder, sacredness, and magic of existence).

-All statements made in this book derive from the fundamental truth of the PIERCE Principle.
+All statements made in this series of courses derive from the fundamental truth of the PIERCE Principle.
 This tenet is tantamount.
 Whether one considers it a universal truth, a code of conduct, or a mere literary thesis statement, the PIERCE Principle is, metaphorically speaking, the heading atop the main signpost at the outset of the Heartwood Path.
-It tells you, the pilgrim at the beginning of your pilgrimage down the Heartwood Path, where you are about to go and; in the event of later confusion, reminds you of why you have embarked on this particular heroic journey.
+It tells you, the pilgrim at the beginning of your pilgrimage down the Heartwood Path, where you are about to go and; if there is later confusion, reminds you of why you have embarked on this particular heroic journey.
 We humans tend to get lost on our journeys through life because of the elaborate means we have created to give ourselves misconceptions.